Ollas Irrigation: An Ancient Method for Watering Plants

 Olla Irrigation in Climate Change Adaptation

-Fibrous root systems and woody vegetation are particularly well-suited to olla irrigation, as they are able to draw water from the porous walls of the ollas and maintain healthy growth even in dry conditions.
+Fibrous root systems and woody vegetation are particularly well-suited to olla irrigation, as they can draw water from the porous walls of the ollas and maintain healthy growth even in dry conditions.

 By using ollas to irrigate these types of plants, we can help to reduce the amount of water that is lost to evaporation and runoff, and ensure that our gardens remain healthy and productive even in the face of climate change.